 7. Make Math a Daily Activity

-We use math every day.
-Help your child get the most out of your math lessons when you incorporate it into your daily life.
+Use math in your day-to-day routine.
+Help your child get the most out of your math lessons when you incorporate it into your daily life while setting goals they can achieve in learning.

 - At a red light, how many blue cars do you see?